jsimpson/ezFishing/README.md

 # ezFishing

-This is an addon for the MMORPG World of WarCraft.
+This is an addon for the MMORPG World of Warcraft.

 ## Description